 Information we collect

-We will not collect personal information unless the information is necessary for one or more of the primary purposes of providing services to our customers, our internal management needs and our marketing activities.
+We will not collect personal information unless the information is necessary for one or more of the primary purposes of providing services to Centre customers, Centre traders, our internal management needs and our marketing activities.

 We will collect personal information only by lawful and fair means, and not in an unreasonably intrusive way.
-We will only collect personal information that is necessary for us to provide you with the services as outlined in this policy.
+We will only collect personal information that is necessary for us to provide our services, as outlined in this policy.

 What type of information we collect and hold